SciMed/style-guide/README.md

 # JavaScript
 * Use CoffeeScript over JavaScript
-* Namespace Javascript objects for related chunks of functionality (Components, Engines, etc...) [example implementation](samples/js_namespace.md)
+* Namespace JavaScript objects for related chunks of functionality (Components, Engines, etc...) [example implementation](samples/js_namespace.md)
 * For applications using ES5 and lower, implement an initializers file applied to any content loaded on the page [see example](samples/initializers.js.md)
 * Use js classes and encapsulation wherever possible ([class example](samples/js_class.md), [encapsulation example](samples/js_encapsulation.md))
 * Use a package manager like Bower for installing dependencies?
 (This item is questionable as some people raised issues with using Bower with Rails.
 We can discuss further.)
 * Prefer a JavaScript framework over vanilla JavaScript.
 (This means don't roll your own custom event library or other things that exist out there.
 But do make sure the company is on board with any new libraries that are used before including them in a project)
 * Use IIFE or Object Literal notation
 * Separate responsibilities of vanilla JavaScript into separate entities.
 * Query DOM elements using `data-` attributes instead of CSS classes.
-CSS classes should be used exclusively for styling, whereas `data-` attributes should be used exclusively for Javascript querying.
+CSS classes should be used exclusively for styling, whereas `data-` attributes should be used exclusively for JavaScript querying.
 * Do not rely on or store data in the DOM.
 (This is particularly true from a security stand point.
 Do not put secure or sensitive information in the DOM.
 For example do not have a hidden field with a SSN, or that determines whether someone is an admin).
-* Coffeescript file extensions should not include `.js` where possible.
+* CoffeeScript file extensions should not include `.js` where possible.
 Prefer `foo.coffee` to `foo.js.coffee.`
 * Always prefix jQuery variables with `$` e.g. `$finder = $('.finder')`
-* For ternary operations in Coffeescript, prefer `if foo then bar else baz`.
+* For ternary operations in CoffeeScript, prefer `if foo then bar else baz`.
 (The `? :` syntax has surprising behavior.)
 * In applications that are not using ReactJS, prefer JS templating libraries (Handlebars, Mustache) to rolling your own over-complicated JS

+# JSON
+* If you are designing a JSON API, consider conforming to the [JSON API specification](http://jsonapi.org/format/).
+Also, it is generally considered good practice to keep your JSON structure as shallow as possible.
+* Test the schema of JSON generated by your app.
+  * Create a JSON schema according to the documentation provided [here](http://json-schema.org/).
+  * Check your schema's validity using tools [like this one](http://www.jsonschemavalidator.net/).
+  * Add examples to your specs to check JSON generated by your app against the appropriate schema.
+The approach [described by Thoughtbot](https://robots.thoughtbot.com/validating-json-schemas-with-an-rspec-matcher) using [the json-schema gem](https://github.com/ruby-json-schema/json-schema) has proven successful.

 # SCSS
 * See [this example](samples/scss.md) for whitespace usage.